 Yes, you should always be honest and forthright in your medical school interviews.
 Framing your gap year as a positive growth experience is essential.
 Don’t refer to it as “time off.”
 Rather, you should demonstrate what you did during your gap year to improve your skills and knowledge to become a better physician.

-After completing undergrad, you will have a grace period of 6 to 9 months where no student loan payments are due.
+After completing undergrad, you will have a grace period of six to nine months where no student loan payments are due.
 After that, you will have to start making payments if you’re not in school or work with your loan servicers to postpone payments.

 To learn more, visit the Federal Student Aid website and contact your loan servicers.
 If you’re not ready to make payments after the grace period, you can request a deferment or forbearance.
 Your servicers will work with you based on your circumstances and options.

 Simply put, don’t waste time.
-You can certainly use some of the time to recharge mentally and enjoy hobbies and activities.
+You can certainly use this time to recharge mentally and enjoy hobbies and activities.
 However, your gap year shouldn’t only be about personal interests that contribute little to your education and professional goals.
-Make sure you find a balance between rest and substantive, altruistic experiences that strengthen your candidacy for medical school.
+Find a balance between rest and substantive, altruistic experiences that strengthen your candidacy for medical school.